ki-lang/ki/README.md

 ## Known issues

-- Compiling for macos from linux works but seems to crash sometimes with illegal hardware instruction
+- Compiling to macos-arm from an arbitrary system seems works, but we are not sure, because there is no official complete test and it seems to have some illegal hardware instructions.